MikeS11/ProtonPack/README.md

 Requirements
 1 - Arduino Nano
-1 - DFPlayer Mini (Be aware that some of the knock offs do not perform correctly)
+1 - DFPlayer Mini (Be aware that some of the knock offs do not perform correctly, reference to the busy pin may not work)
 1 - Any amplifing circuit (Currently testing an Adafruit Stereo 20W Class D Audio Amplifier - MAX9744)
 1 - LED Matrix Driver (for the bar graph)
 1 - 28 segment bargraph (barmeter.com, ebay is your best option)